 Merle was recently added to the color standard in May 2018!
 The Merle coat is similar to the Harlequin coat.
 It is spotted, with the only difference being in the basic coat color of gray rather than white.

 White and black spotting is also common.
 The shade of the gray color varies, as can the number of spots.
-The pattern of the coat can also be variable, with mixtures of Harlequin or the Mantle.
+The pattern of the coat can also be variable, with mixtures of Harlequin or Mantle.

 Additional Notes

-As hinted at above, there are many variations of the merle coat.
+As hinted at above, there are many variations of the Merle coat.
 Common examples are merle harlequin (or merlequin), fawn merle, blue merle, and brindle merle.

 The “Unofficial” Great Dane Colors

 As mentioned in the introduction, Danes of these colors can still make fantastic, loving additions to your family.
-The only restriction per say is the inability to compete in dog shows as they do not fall into the official breed standard.
+The only restriction per se is the inability to compete in dog shows as they do not fall into the official breed standard.

 Fawnequin